Umbilical cord care in newborns

-- Foul-smelling, yellow drainage from the cord
+- Foul-smelling, yellow drainage from the stump

-Another uncommon problem is active bleeding.
-This usually occurs when the cord is pulled off too soon.
-Let the cord fall off naturally, even if it is only hanging on by a thread.
-In active bleeding, every time you wipe away a drop of blood, another drop appears.
-If the cord continues to bleed, call your baby's doctor immediately.
+If the cord stump is pulled off too soon, it could start actively bleeding, meaning every time you wipe away a drop of blood, another drop appears.
+If the cord stump continues to bleed, call your baby's doctor immediately.

 Carlo WA.
 The umbilicus.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 99.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 99.

 Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.